nahmed99/wk_5_solo_project/readme.md

 Possible Extensions
 *********************

-Be able to view multiple repairs carried out by a mechanic to a particular car Be able to view multiple (including historic) repairs done to a car by a particular mechanic Be able to toggle a mechanic's MOT qualification status Be able to add and delete mechanics
+- Be able to view multiple repairs carried out by a mechanic to a particular car
+- Be able to view multiple (including historic) repairs done to a car by a particular mechanic
+- Be able to toggle a mechanic's MOT qualification status
+- Be able to add and delete mechanics
-Be able to add new cars
+- Be able to add new cars
+- Create Owner class and link owner details to the cars (one to many relationship)
+- Display data in sorted order (date(s), mot qualification status order etc)

  Technologies Used
 *******************
-Python
+- Python
-PostGre SQL DB
+- PostGre SQL DB
-Flask
+- Flask
-HTML
+- HTML
-CSS
+- CSS